 The Stewardship Guide for the Lake Huron Coastline, published in 2006, was the first of the Non-farm Rural Landowner Stewardship Guides developed in Ontario.
-A revised version of the Lake Huron guide was developed for the Lake Simcoe watershed and updated in 2014 for stewardship program delivery.
+A revised version of the Lake Huron guide was developed for the Lake Simcoe watershed in 2009, which was updated in 2014 for re-use in Lake Simcoe and Georgian Bay stewardship program delivery.